- Osteochondroses affect the growth of bones.

-Osteochondroses, plural for osteochondrosis, are a family of disorders that directly affect the growth of bones in children and adolescents.
-The disruption of blood flow to the joints is often the cause of these disorders.
-Though certain diseases in this family can affect older adults, they are most likely to affect children and teenagers, whose bones are still growing.
+Osteochondrosis is a family of disorders that affects the growth of bones in children and adolescents.
+The disruption of blood flow to the joints is often the cause.
+Though certain diseases in this family can affect older adults, they’re most likely to affect children and teenagers whose bones are still growing.

-There are a number of diseases that fall into the category of osteochondrosis.
+A number of diseases fall into the category of osteochondrosis.
 They affect different parts of the body.
-They are typically grouped into one of three categories based on where they occur: articular, physeal, and non-articular.
+They’re typically grouped into one of three categories based on where they occur.
+They can be articular, physeal, or nonarticular.

-Articular diseases occur in joint areas.
-Examples include:
+Articular diseases occur in joint areas and include: